mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 The answer differs between cloud providers.

+To help you read the charts in this section, I've marked cold starts with blue color dots, and warm starts with orange color dots.

 ### Azure

 Here is the chart for Azure.
 It shows values of normalized request durations across